Fultslop/bench_ts/README.md

 - OpenRouter appears to block free models.

 - This benchmark makes no claim to be scientific, reproducible, or universally applicable.
+At best this bench an indicator where these models stand in terms of development capabilities.

 ## Setup